EuroProofNet/europroofnet.github.io/_pages/grants.md

 [Accepted STSMs](../accepted_stsms)

-The next deadline for STSM proposals for the period **Feb-Oct 2022** are:
+The next deadline for STSM proposals for the period **Feb-Oct 2022** is:

 - **1st July 2022** (notification 15 July)